robinweser/react-look/docs/api/Global.md

 For detailed information check the [CSSSheet API documentation](https://github.com/dynamicstylesheets/Dynamic-Style-Sheets/blob/develop/docs/api/CSSSheet.md) or directly click a function.

-> **Note**: Since CSSSheet extends Sheet, Global also knows all methods of [Sheet](https://github.com/dynamicstylesheets/Dynamic-Style-Sheets/blob/develop/docs/api/Sheet.md) which are similar to those [Look](Look.md) knows.
+> **Note**: Since CSSSheet extends Sheet, Global also knows all methods of [Sheet](https://github.com/dynamicstylesheets/Dynamic-Style-Sheets/blob/develop/docs/api/Sheet.md).

 ## react-look specific methods
 You may pass a `unit` with your constructor.
 Default is `px`.